kodecocodes/i9t/multitasking/multitasking.markdown

 ## Adaptive presentation

-Continue evaluation the app in multitasking environment.
+Continue evaluating the app in multitasking environment.
 This time with device in landscape orientation and the split view at 30%, tap the **Photo Library** bar button, and you will be presented with a popover.

 ![bordered ipad](images/mt091.png)